AbrarJahin/mapitem.com/all_provided_files/credentials_&_deployment.md

 	git clone https://abrarjahin@bitbucket.org/abrarjahin/mapitem.com.git
 	composer install

-And everything is ready for you !!
+And everything is ready for you if you are in Linux!!

 ___________________________________________________________________________